Günther Rall

-In April 1944 Rall left JG 52 and the Eastern Front.
+In April 1944, Rall left JG 52 and the Eastern Front.
 He was given command of II.
 Gruppe (2nd group) of Jagdgeschwader 11 and served in the Defense of the Reich where he was wounded for a third time.
-In November 1944 Rall was appointed as an instructor and flew captured Allied fighter aircraft in order to prepare instruction notes on their performance to German fighter pilots.
+In November 1944, Rall was appointed as an instructor and flew captured Allied fighter aircraft in order to prepare instruction notes on their performance for German fighter pilots.
 Rall ended the war with an unsuccessful stint commanding Jagdgeschwader 300 (JG 300—300th Fighter Wing) near Salzburg, Austria, where he surrendered in May 1945.

-During World War II Rall was credited with the destruction of 275 enemy aircraft in 621 combat missions.
+During World War II, Rall was credited with the destruction of 275 enemy aircraft in 621 combat missions.
 He was shot down five times and wounded on three occasions.
 Rall claimed all of his victories in a Messerschmitt Bf 109, though he also flew the Focke-Wulf Fw 190 operationally.
 All but three of his claims were against Soviet opposition.
 Rall joined the West German Air Force in 1956, served as Inspector of the Air Force from 1971 to 1974, and as the German representative to the NATO Military Committee until 1975.
 After his retirement Rall became a consultant.
-Among his post-war achievements was the presentation of the Order of Merit of the Federal Republic of Germany.
+Among his post-war achievements was the honor of the Order of Merit of the Federal Republic of Germany.
 It was awarded to him for his post-1945 service.

 Early life and career

-Rall was born on 10 March 1918, in Gaggenau, at the time in the Grand Duchy of Baden of the German Empire during World War I. He was the second child of merchant Rudolf Rall and his wife Minna, née Heinzelmann.
-His sister Lotte, was four years older than Rall.
+Rall was born on 10 March 1918 in Gaggenau, at the time in the Grand Duchy of Baden of the German Empire during World War I. He was the second child of merchant Rudolf Rall and his wife Minna, née Heinzelmann.
+His sister Lotte was four years older than Rall.
 Rall stated that his father was a member of Der Stahlhelm, Bund der Frontsoldaten (The Steel helmet, League of front-line Soldiers) and had an affiliation with the German National People's Party.